mdcourse/mdcourse.github.io/_sources/chapters/chapter7.rst.txt

     (...)
     p v / R T = 1.56  --- (The expected value from Wood1957 is 1.5)

-The exact value will varie from one simulation to the other due to noise.
+The exact value will vary from one simulation to the other due to noise.